Marius-Ar/marius-ar.github.io/README.md

 I need to keep on practicing how to integrate UI from a design, which is more akin to a "real-life" workflow

+I need to learn more about creating accessible web pages

 I'd like to delve into GitHub Actions to deploy more complex websites on platforms other than GitHub Pages

 ## Author